barcampbangkok/barcampbkk/README.rst

     python manage.py syncdb --all
     python manage.py migrate --fake
+    python manage.py loaddata fixtures/dev/*

 When it asks you to create an admin user, please create one.
-When it runs successfully, it will create ``dev.db`` in your source code folder.
+When it runs successfully, it will create ``dev.db`` in your source code folder and load some stub content from fixtures.

 3. Make sure tests are passing with your setup::